Octave provides a number of functions for the manipulation of numeric

-Set or reset bit(s) n of the unsigned integers in A.
+Set or reset bit(s) at position n of the unsigned integers in A.

 The least significant bit is n = 1. val = 0 resets bits and val = 1 sets bits.
 If no val is specified it defaults to 1 (set bit).
 All inputs must be the same size or scalars.

 x = bitset (1, 3:5) ⇒ x = 5 9 17 dec2bin (x) ⇒ 00101 01001 10001